 One downside of living in Fairland, however, is that residents on average have to contend with a long commute, spending on average 31.13 minutes every day commuting to work.
 It is, however, a pedestrian-friendly town.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

-The percentage of people in Fairland with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.65% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Fairland is quite a bit lower than the national average among all cities of 21.84%: just 11.65% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Fairland in 2018 was $24,398, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $97,592 for a family of four.
 However, Fairland contains both very wealthy and poor people as well.